-Silt fencing will be installed at the perimeter of the site to control wind blown dust.
-Temporary sediment and water quality ponds will intercept runoff prior to silt fencing.
+• Silt fencing will be installed at the perimeter of the site to control wind blown dust.
+Temporary sediment ponds will intercept runoff prior to silt fencing.
 Perimeter controls are required for dust control.
-12" Diameter wattles can be used to slow flow velocities at key discharge points.
+12" Diameter wattles will be used to slow flow velocities at key discharge points.